daneb/monitoringApi/README.md

 7. Secrets not hardcored or in configuration providers
 8. Action Filters for Authorization or Advanced Policies (to keep it DRY)
 9. Azure Deploy
 10. Didn't apply any authorization to UserProjectPermissions table.
-Was unclear.

 ### Statistics